ni/niveristand-routing-and-faulting-custom-device/Docs/User Guide.md

 ![Routing and Faulting System Explorer](Routing%20and%20Faulting%20System%20Explorer.png)

-Each routing channel contains one or more states.
+Each routing channel contains one or more states that are user-defined.
 Common states for a fault injection application include _Passthrough_, _Open Circuit_, _Short to Ground_, _Short to Power_, and _Pin-to-Pin Short_.
 By default the _Open Circuit_ state is added.
 Add additional states to match the requirements of the fault injection application.

 Each state contains a collection of connections.
 Each connection consists of a source and destination endpoint on a routing module.
 By default no connections are added.
 Add connections to establish connections between the DUT and the I/O. A single connection cannot span multiple routing modules.
 Define multiple connections, one for each routing module, to connect a signal spanning multiple routing modules.